 If the development you are considering has been partially completed, knock on the doors of your potential neighbours and ask how they feel about the quality of their home, how the builders treated them and how they found the process of buying.
 You might pick up some top tips for negotiating and things to watch for in your contract.

 If you are buying off-plan or buying in the early phase of a new development, it is just as important to visit other sites that the home builder has under construction and quiz the neighbours.
-It may feel awkward but is likely to be the most informative part of choosing the right new home builder and finding the best quality new build home.
+It may feel awkward but is likely to be the most informative part of choosing the right new build developer and finding the best quality new build home.
 For more tips, read Buying a new build home: essential guide and buying off-plan.

 When you move on, the resale value of your new build home can make the difference between losing money on your home and making money.
 The best quality new build homes tend to resell at better prices than poorly built ones.
 So look at sold house prices when new and on resale on the developer’s other sites.
 However, do be aware that it’s fairly usual for new build house prices to dip in value in the first couple of years.

-When looking for the best new home builders in the UK, you’ll want to consider any ongoing costs you’ll have to pay to maintain communal areas.
+Check any ongoing costs you’ll have to pay to maintain communal areas.
 Ask the new build developer how each of the communal spaces (hallways, gardens and parks) are owned and managed.
 You will then want your conveyancing solicitor to investigate these points further.
 Read more in our guide New build estate management fees explained.

 See what your conveyancing solicitor should be looking out for when you buy a new build

-Check which new build warranty the developer offers.
-A building or structural warranty is essentially an insurance policy for newly built homes.
-It’s almost impossible to sell a home in the UK without one as all mortgage lenders require a 10 year structural warranty.
 While it’s taken out by the developer, it’s there to protect the buyer (and your mortgage lender).
 The type of warranty typically covers you for defects that arise due to faults in the design, workmanship or materials that remain undiscovered at the time of practical completion on your new build.

 NHBC is the most common in the UK but there are others.
 Read our guide New Build Warranties – What they do and don’t cover.